Secure Ordering | Free Shipping | 20% Off Retail Prices

 Your health is on the line.
 Health professionals know that many other online and retail options set a very low bar for quality–sometimes amazingly low.
 The Fullscript formulary is the most secure online source for the highest quality brands securely sourced to assure freshness and purity.
 Here’s what makes Fullscript the best:

 - Meticulous vetting of brand quality.
 Health professionals trust Fullscript to continuously monitor the quality of each item on the platform.
-Retailers operate with profit as their highest or only motive when choosing brands.
+Other retailers operate with profit as their highest or only motive when choosing brands.
 Fullscript cares only about quality and reliability.
-Unlike Walmart, Amazon, and other retailers you won’t find ingredients sourced from China or other questionable locations or companies.
+Unlike discount stores, large online marketplaces, and other retailers you won’t find ingredients sourced from China or other questionable locations or companies.

 - Free shipping over $50.